Vitest

 Getting started

 Vitest can output test results to a file using the --reporter=json and --outputFile flags.
 We recommend passing the --reporter=default flag, as well, so you'll continue to get the default output to the CLI.
-Configure Captain by creating a .captain/config.yaml file in the root directory of your repository:
+Configure Captain by creating a .captain/config.yml file in the root directory of your repository:

 test-suites: